-This is the first in a series profiling and sharing lessons from innovative documentation and advocacy initiatives–specifically those which curate eyewitness media to monitor a human rights issue.
+This is the first post in our Curate for Justice series, profiling and sharing lessons from innovative documentation and advocacy initiatives–specifically those which curate eyewitness media to monitor a human rights issue.
 If you work on such a platform yourself, we’d love to hear from you.
 Click here to learn more.

 A year ago, WITNESS collaborated with the FiSahara International Film Festival to develop Watching Western Sahara, a platform for curated and contextualized footage of social movements and human rights abuses in the occupied territory.